A Day in the Life of a Dog Walker

 How did you get into dog walking?

 After a 20-year career in logistics, I decided to pack it in and do something I loved.
-I grew up around dogs and have always had at least one in the family.
+I grew up around dogs and have always had at least one in the family, so always wanted a pet business.

 Dog walking fulfils my once-pipe dream of working with dogs and now I get to enjoy my passion every day.
 It initially began as a hobby (I’d walk the neighbour’s dog for free) but then word of mouth spread and I built up a client base.